simonbrauner/perun-ansible-collection/README.md

 ## Authenticaition

 Every module needs to contain either parameter `oauth` or `ba` for authentication.
 Subparameters of these options are listed in `plugins/module_utils/api_client.py`.

+## Example Playbook

+A file with variables and a playbook composed of examples from modules are available in the `example/` directory.